 WordPress is the most popular Content Management System out there for bloggers.
 It has millions of users and has an active community developing themes as well as plugins.
-WordPress is famous and is favored by 90% people in the blogging field.
-This is because WordPress is easy to use, versatile and highly customisable using themes and plugins.
+WordPress is famous and is favoured by 90% of people in the blogging field.
+This is because WordPress is easy to use, versatile and highly customizable using themes and plugins.

 In the life of a blogger, there surely will come a time when he/she needs to move a WordPress blog from one hosting to another.
 This is the technical part of using WordPress, and most bloggers end up hiring people for doing it.
 These tech experts then give them a huge bill for the simple task that is migration.